den-materials/ng-firebase/readme.md

 Angular.
 Google owns Firebase and developed Angular, so they work nicely together.

 To introduce ourselves to this technology, we'll be using the [AngularFire quick start guide](https://github.com/firebase/angularfire/blob/master/docs/quickstart.md).
+We can **stop after we finish Step 6**.
 This will help prepare us for the documentation you will have to read in Project 3 and throughout your careers.

 Start by using the Quick Start Guide to set up a project and add the configuration to a basic angular app that includes an ``index.html`` and ``app.js`` file.